-- Following the iOS 15 update and watchOS 8 updates, please make sure to reboot your Apple devices.
+- Following your iOS and watchOS updates, please make sure to reboot your Apple devices.
 Restarting your iPhone and Apple Watch followed by un-pairing and re-pairing your iPhone and Watch often fixes many common issues associated with syncing between the devices following a new upgrade.

 - Open the Settings app on your iPhone and locate Focus.

 - Tap on Focus and then toggle the Share Across Devices setting a few times.
-This setting should ultimately be ON / Enabled for successful syncing of Focus modes between devices.
+This setting should ultimately be ON / Enabled for successfully syncing focus modes between devices.

 - Next, Open the Watch app on your iPhone

 - From the My Watch tab, choose General > Focus